prrao87/prrao87.github.io/content/posts/embedded-db-2/index.md

 └──────────┘
 ```

-The speedup is **even greater** than the previous query, at ~188x, because filtering on node properties for paths that explode in complexity can have a significant overhead in large graphs.

 Query | Neo4j (sec) | Kùzu (sec) | Speedup factor
 :---: | ---: | ---: | :---:
 9 | 4.2707 | 0.0226162 | 188.7

+As can be seen, the speedup is **even greater** than the previous query, at ~188x, because filtering on node properties for paths that explode in complexity can incur a significant overhead in large graphs.

 ## Discussion: Why was Kùzu *that* much faster than Neo4j?